cloudify-incubator/cloudify-utilities-plugin/cloudify_scalelist/README.md

 ## Supported workflows

-Supported scale up list of instances.
+The plugin supports:

 ### scaleuplist

-Create new instances defined in `scalable_entity_properties` list.
+Create new instances with properties defined in `scalable_entity_properties` list.

 Parameters:
 * `scalable_entity_properties`: List properties for nodes.